-Ms. Carroll is a 40-something year old veteran public servant and mother of three adult children.
-She and her partner Hal live with 2 dogs of opposing energy levels in Amherst NS.
-Shelley is fond of running, red wine, and laughter.
+Ms. Carroll is a 40-something year-old veteran public servant and mother of three adult children.
+She and her partner Hal live in Amherst NS with a sweet, anxiety-ridden rescue dog.
+Shelley loves running, red wine, and laughter.